-Your Experience as a LMP Mentee
+Your Experience as an LMP Mentee

 - You will be matched with a current Loyola faculty or professional staff member.
 Your mentor will connect with you throughout your first academic year at Loyola.
-You will schedule monthly meetings with your mentor in order to achieve academic and personal goals you set for yourself at the beginning of each semester.
+You will schedule monthly meetings with your mentor to achieve academic and personal goals you set for yourself at the beginning of each semester.

 - Enroll in the UNIV 101 seminar course section for LMP Mentees.
 The UNIV 101 seminar class is required for LUC first-year and transfer students.

 - Attend monthly events and workshops focused on leadership development, and cultural awareness designed specifically for LUCES members.

 - Expand your leadership portfolio by serving on one of the LUCES Committees, which plan the WOC Retreat, WOC Journal, LUCES Takes Action Programming and End of Year Gala

 - Be part of a community of Womxn of Color striving to build a sister ship, leadership, and scholarship.

 - Optional for First-Year Mentees: For first-year WOC who are choosing to live on Loyola's campus there is an opportunity to select the Multicultural Learning Community (MCLC) as a part of your housing application.
 The MCLC serves as a residential community for mentees connected to SDMA and for those interested in engaging fellow peers in topics of social justice, social change, and identities.

 Prospective Mentees: LMP staff will select 40 incoming Womxn of Color to participate in our program.
 The application priority deadline is Sunday, April 1st, 2018; the general deadline is May 1st, 2018; and the final deadline is June 1st, 2018.
 Applicants are prioritized on first-come first-basis.
 Please use this link to apply: SDMA Mentorship General Application 2018-2019.